 Clover Thurk, Special Events Manager

 Clover.Thurk@pikeplacemarket.org | (206) 774-5254

 “At any given moment, the Market is home to the most unique community of people – vendors, craftspeople, residents, market children, farmers, travelers and more.
 I’m honored to be a part of this moment in the Market working to expand and support this very special community.”

 Professional background: Collaboration and engagement in social justice, sprinkled with fun and laughter, has been a theme for my life’s work.
 I have been fortunate to work in shelters in Washington, DC, with rural weaving projects in Jordan, and a variety of non-profits in Seattle including the REACH Project and most recently Neighborcare Health.

-Why I love my job?
+Why do I love my job?
 An event can be a powerful engagement tool, utilizing all the five senses.
-What better place is there to that than at the Pike Place Market?
+What better place is there to do that than at Pike Place Market?